 She has extensive direct clinical CBT-based treatment experience with people with severe psychiatric conditions/serious mental illness, schizophrenia, first-episode and early psychosis, trauma and PTSD, as well as in the provision of social skills training, dual disorders interventions, and smoking cessation in vulnerable populations.

 Dr. Gottlieb recently received a Fulbright Senior Researcher Award to Spain where she adapted and began implementation of a specialty CBT for PTSD intervention for persons with severe psychiatric conditions/serious mental illness, within a Madrid patient population.
-A fluent Spanish speaker, she continues to collaborate with Spanish colleagues at Universidad Complutense de Madrid.
+A Spanish speaker, she continues to collaborate with Spanish colleagues at Universidad Complutense de Madrid.